muhammadumair12345/react-virtual-dynamics/README.md

 # react-virtual-dynamics

 A React component for efficiently rendering large lists or grids of items using virtualization.
 This component improves performance by only rendering items that are currently visible in the viewport.
+Additionally, it supports infinite scrolling by dynamically loading more data as the user scrolls near the end of the list.

 ## Installation